-Medical experts are divided over the exact cause of piles but fairly agree on a few causes such as over exertion during bowel movement, persistent constipation, long stints on the toilet seat and familial predisposition to piles.
+Medical experts are divided over the exact cause of piles but fairly agree on a few causes such as over-exertion during bowel movement, persistent constipation, long stints on the toilet seat and familial predisposition to piles.

-The symptoms range from extreme pain and difficulty while sitting, unrelenting itchiness around the anus, a painful and irritating lump (cyst like) near the anus, faecal leakages, painful stool and bowel movement, bloody stool.
+The symptoms range from extreme pain and difficulty while sitting, unrelenting itchiness around the anus, a painful and irritating lump (cyst-like) near the anus, faecal leakages, painful stool and bowel movement, and bloody stool.
 Internal piles do not cause discomfort generally and bleed painlessly during bowel movement.
 They become problematic in case there is heavy bleeding or if they pop out (prolapse).
-External piles develop blood clots (called thrombosed haemorrhoids) which can cause severe itching and pain; this can be done away with through fairly simple treatment called a “drainage and incision” procedure.
+External piles develop blood clots (called thrombosed haemorrhoids) which can cause severe itching and pain; this can be done away with through a fairly simple treatment called a “drainage and incision” procedure.

-Even though simple measures like a well-balanced, high fibre diet accompanied by consuming about four to five litres of water or taking stool softeners are enough to treat the symptoms; at times piles can cause complications.
+Even though simple measures like a well-balanced, high-fibre diet accompanied by consuming about four to five litres of water or taking stool softeners are enough to treat the symptoms; at times piles can cause complications.
 For instance, external piles can develop painful blood clots called thrombosed haemorrhoids.
 Internal piles may move through the anus and protrude from the anus, these are called prolapsed haemorrhoids.
 Both prolapsed and thrombosed haemorrhoids can develop further infections that might require surgical removal.

 There are certain factors that increase the risk of developing piles.
 They can be genetically passed down from one generation to the next, children whose parents have had piles are more likely to have them at some stage in their lives.
-Strain on the body plays a major role, for instance if there is constant lifting of heavy objects in the gym or at work; the chances of developing piles are higher.
+The strain on the body plays a major role, for instance, if there is the constant lifting of heavy objects in the gym or at work; the chances of developing piles are higher.
 Obesity also exerts strain on the body and is known to cause piles.
 People who stand for long spells of time without seating themselves in the middle or those who have prolonged diarrhoea or partake in anal intercourse are at increased risk.
 Pregnancy also increases the risk of developing piles as the uterus is enlarged and naturally exerts more pressure on the vein in the colon, causing it to protrude.

-Diagnosis can be done simply by visually examining the area around the anus to check for any bulging cyst like formations.
+Diagnosis can be done simply by visually examining the area around the anus to check for any bulging cyst-like formations.
 Thereafter, a doctor may conduct further tests to reveal any other abnormality inside the anus; this is called a Digital Rectal Exam.
 A lubricated and gloved finger is used to probe and seek any swelling within the anus.
 A Sigmoidoscopy may be conducted in case any abnormalities are discovered, this is done using a tiny fibre optic camera called a Sigmoidoscope, which is inserted via a small tube.

 Medical procedures will be needed in case home remedies fail.
 A rubber band ligation, wherein a rubber band is placed around the haemorrhoid; is used to cut off circulation and in turn shrink the haemorrhoid.
 This is the most common and simple procedure for doing away with haemorrhoids but must be done only by a medical professional.
 In case ligation doesn’t work or is not an option; sclerotherapy may be used, this involves injecting a chemical into the blood vessel directly, causing it to shrink.